Kel Gordon's new sci fi adventure

 For example, the boys from Pioneer Fish Farm spent 1 week, in 1995, learning advanced fish hatchery techniques at Hallidays Point Fish Farm & Fish Hatchery.
 They were given backup support for their first few spawnings.
 And now they are highly commercial aquaculturists, or were.
 The following paragraphs discuss commercial thoughts on fish hatchery construction relative to the species and potential commercial outcomes.

 Fish Hatchery Design Applications for Aquaculture

 This photo represents the new generation of Fish Hatchery Rearing Design, for government research in western culture.
 Concrete, self-draining floors, plastic 'igloo' construction with fibreglass and plastic tanks and PVC plumbing.
 This system is efficient, neat and aesthetically pleasing as well as capable of oxygen injection.
 However this setup is simply not commercially viable.
 Although this serves a research purpose it does not lend anything to improving functional design in commercial fish hatchery culture.
 This rearing facility would send native fish farms broke.

-This photo represents my original 'igloo' style freshwater species Fish Hatchery Design in mid production run.
+This photo represents my original 'igloo' style experimental freshwater species Fish Hatchery Design in mid production run.
 When we built this we had no practical experience with fresh water fish and design information was impossible to acquire.
 As a result everything here had to be portable and serve more than one function as the spawning method and larval rearing methods changed considerably over the ensuing learning curve of fresh water fish breeding.

 The design here was one of variation, motility and limited budget.
 However this hatchery became so efficient we never built the next generation design.
 The cost of construction including equipment was less than $3000 AUD in 1989.
-We used simple hatchery construction design with the power connections off to each side and water and air supply overhead down the middle.
+We used simple hatchery construction design with the power connections off to each side and water and air supply overhead down the middle as per existing standards.

 The black plastic tanks were bought from the infamous 'Yabby Blue' project for $20 each and they became the breeding tanks, the nursery tanks and also the holding tanks for marketing Silver Perch, Goldfish, Koi, Eel-Tailed Catfish, Australian Bass and Golden Perch.